How to support your runner.

 Prescription meds as scheduled.

 Foot care: Be prepared to handle hot spots, blisters, troubled toenails.
-Assist with sore muscles (massage), strains, and sprains Watch for bonking, exhaustion, and hallucination at night: suggest caffeine, "5-Hour Energy" or a similar boost or a short nap
+Assist with sore muscles (massage), strains, and sprains Watch for bonking, exhaustion, and hallucination at night: suggest caffeine, "5-Hour

 Heat exhaustion; do not get heat stroke!